Stevi Perry: Miss Teen USA 2008

 Atlantis Paradise Island, Nassau, Bahamas, the first Miss Teen USA pageant held outside the United States.
 During the first-ever not broadcast Miss Teen USA beauty pageant on August 16, 2008, Perry was crowned Miss Teen USA 2008 by outgoing queen Hilary Cruz.
 She was the first teen from Arkansas to ever win Miss Teen USA.
 Arkansas won Miss USA 1982 when Terri Utley took the crown.
 Prior to Perry's win, Arkansas had gone the longest period of time without placing.
 The last placement was in 1985, when Rhonda Ann Heird made the top ten.

-During her reign she continued to make appearances of behalf of the Miss Universe Organization alongside her sister queens Crystle Stewart, Miss USA 2008, from Texas, and Dayana Mendoza, Miss Universe 2008, from Venezuela.
+During her reign she continued to make appearances on behalf of the Miss Universe Organization alongside her sister queens Crystle Stewart, Miss USA 2008, from Texas, and Dayana Mendoza, Miss Universe 2008, from Venezuela.
 Perry graduated from Hamburg High School and attended The New York Film Academy.